ipdb/website/README.md

 Follows [ascribe/javascript](https://github.com/ascribe/javascript) which itself extends [airbnb/javascript](https://github.com/airbnb/javascript).

 Try to not use any jQuery, always prefer vanilla JavaScript.

-At the moment, jQuery is only used for the newsletter subscription for its simple `$.ajax` functionality, and neither `XMLHttpRequest` or `fetch` seem to work with MailChimp.
+At the moment, jQuery is only used for the form submissions for its simple `$.ajax` functionality, and neither `XMLHttpRequest` or `fetch` seem to work with MailChimp.

 # Authors & Contributors